 The college, founded in September 1980, was moved from the Schools to the FE sector under Section 28 of the Further and Higher Education Act (1992) as a college designated to receive FEFC funds.
 This was deemed necessary by Parliament in that as a voluntary aided college it did not own either its land or buildings.
-Although the governing body did not achieve incorporation under Further and Higher Education (1992), this has now been achieved under the Education Act 2000.
-The college is an exempt charity for the purposes of the Charities Act 1993, as amended by the Charities Act 2006.
+Although the governing body did not achieve incorporation under Further and Higher Education Act (1992), this has now been achieved under the Education Act 2000.
+The college is an exempt charity for the purposes of Part 3 of the Charities Act 2011.